 Sherwin Peter Cedeno is currently a Lecturer of Statistics at the University of Pittsburgh, Pennsylvania, U.S.A.
 He is a native of the Republic of Trinidad and Tobago.

 He has received both onsite and online training from the Department of Genetics at the University of Cambridge, the Wellcome Genome Campus, and the World Health Organisation on Molecular Phylogenetics, Computational Molecular Evolution, and a host of advanced courses on bacterial genomes, severe acute respiratory infections, infectious diseases and pandemics.
-Additionally he has received online training in several areas of Teaching & Learning, Ethics, Psychology and Neroplasticity from Charles Sturt University, Central Queensland University, Monash University, Griffith University, Queensland University of Technology, Swinburne University of Technology, the University of Leeds, and the University of Reading.
+Additionally he has received online training in several areas of Teaching & Learning, Ethics, Psychology and Neuroplasticity from Charles Sturt University, Central Queensland University, Monash University, Griffith University, Queensland University of Technology, Swinburne University of Technology, the University of Leeds, and the University of Reading.

 Sherwin is a very committed and passionate teacher who believes that every student can learn stereotypically complicated ideas and concepts.
 Apart from academic work he is interested in hiking, logging trails using G.P.S., photography, classical music, and cooking.